 Atari itself milks the VCS for all it’s worth, trying to stave off the obvious obsolescence of the console by redesigning the same basic technology into smaller or more gimmicky versions, as well as sundry peripherals to “improve” gameplay.
 One such attempt is the CX-2700 Remote Control VCS, sporting wireless hand units with a radio connection to the game console, allowing gamers to control the onscreen action as well as pause or reset games without getting off the couch.
 The controllers also feature a combination joystick and paddle configuration similar to what will show up on the later 5200 Supersystem, along with heat sensitive, finger-touch buttons.
 The 2700 is unveiled at the 1981 Winter CES, and then quietly shelved by Atari, after reports of the radio signals from the wireless controllers opening people’s garage doors.
 Voice recognition and voice synthesis for the 2600 is also dabbled with, via a device called the Voice Controller, manufactured for Atari by Milton Bradley.
 Surfacing at the Summer CES in 1983, the module plugs into the controller port of the 2600, with a headset attached to it.
 With this headset, players will then be able to speak commands and hear voice prompts in supported games such as RealSports Baseball, Star Raiders, Battlezone and Berzerk.
 Sporting a proposed retail price of $100, the system only supports one player; the other must use a regular joystick in the other port, and hopefully will refrain from shouting false commands and screwing his more technically advanced “friend”.
 Perhaps because of this fatal flaw in human gamesmanship, the Voice Controller does not make it to store shelves in October as planned.
-Even a system positioned that it could allow players to control games by mind-control is prototyped, called Mindlink.
+Even a system that is strongly inferred by Atari to allow players to control games by mind-control is prototyped, called Mindlink.
 Most media who check out the controller at the 1984 Summer CES comment that it appears to respond to mere pressure from the eyebrows.
 The dubious system is prototyped, but never released.

-After the surprise announcement on Friday, January 13, 1984, that Jack Tramiel is stepping down as the President and CEO of Commodore, he and a group of investors buy the ailing consumer division of Atari in a cashless deal that has the group assuming the company’s $240 million debt, with Tramiel taking the reins of the newly renamed Atari Corp. as CEO on July 2.
+After the surprise announcement on Friday, January 13, 1984, that Jack Tramiel is stepping down as the President and CEO of Commodore, he and a cadre of investors acquire the ailing consumer division of Atari in a cashless deal that has the group assuming the company’s $240 million debt, with Tramiel taking the reins of the newly renamed Atari Corp. as CEO on July 2.
 The next day Atari presents its new CEO, holding a press conference at the 1984 Summer CES in Chicago and billing it as “The Day the Future Began”.
 The future of the coin-op division is that it is spun off the next year to Atari’s old arcade game partners at Namco America, and is renamed Atari Games, Corp…. makers of such arcade games as Gauntlet (1985) and Cyberball & Cyberball 2072 (1988-1989), among many others.
-On the consumer side, Tramiel remodels the 2600 into the even smaller $50 2600jr the year after.
+On the consumer side, Tramiel remodels the 2600 into the even smaller $50 2600jr in 1985.
 Production of the Atari 2600 ends in 1991; its 14-year run marks it as the longest lasting home video game system in history.

 Doing the Robot

 Bushnell engages in a myriad of other comeback attempts of varying success, including Androbot, a San Jose-based consumer robotics company that in 1983 produces Topo, the “world’s first personal robot”.
 A stripped down version is initially made available at a within-reach price tag of $495; this model is eventually replaced with a more advanced version with all the bells and whistles at $1595.
 Sporting dimensions of 36.5″ x 24″, the 33-lb, battery operated Topo can move and speak via a remote IR interface card inserted into an Apple IIe or II+ computer, controlled by either joystick or keyboard.
 Interfaces for the IBM PC, C64 and Atari 8-bit computers are also promised by Androbot.
 Topo’s speaking ability uses text-to-speech, to simplify the programming process.
 The robot comes with TopoBASIC, which includes intuitive movement commands such as TFD (forward) and TRT (turn right) and TLT (turn left).
 Programmed distances are measured in Topo Steps, with one step equalling a centimetre.
 Also made available is TopoSoft, a programming language based on Forth, and a TopoLOGO programming package can be purchased for $125.
 This simplified language allows users without programming skills to easily input directional commands for the robot.
 The computer needed to program your new electronic buddy is not included in the price, but there is an emergency stop switch on the top of his head in case his programming goes wonky.
 Topo‘s name is derived from the word “topology”, meaning the study of spaces or surfaces.

-Part of an overall incubation think-tank for high-tech start-ups called Catalyst Technologies that Bushnell had founded back in December of 1980, Androbot only manages to sell a few thousand Topos, as well as B.O.B.s (Brains On Board), Topo‘s 43 pound, nearly four-foot high big brother that doesn’t require an external computer and runs about $4,000.
+Part of an overall incubation think-tank for high-tech start-ups called Catalyst Technologies that Bushnell had founded back in December of 1980, Androbot only manages to sell a few thousand robots.
+These include Topos, as well as B.O.B.s (Brains On Board), Topo‘s 43 pound, nearly four-foot high big brother that doesn’t require an external computer and runs about $4,000.
 The brains referred to in his name are represented by three onboard 16-bit CPUs, as well as 3M of RAM.
 Available options include the Androwagon and Androfridge, which BOB can pull behind him, weaving in and out between party-goers offering pretzels and beers.
 BOB has a certain amount of autonomy in comparison to his cousin, in that he contains five ultrasonic sensors, such as the autofocus sensors found in cameras, which allow him to move around freely while mapping the dimensions of his environment and the objects within it.
 He also has two infrared sensors to help him identify living things.
 Utilizing this feature, programming BOB‘s movements can be simplified using his Follow Me mode, where the unit will follow the user and remember the path and repeat it on command.
 Voice synthesis seems out of reach to its designers, so instead, he draws on a pool of over 100 pre-recorded, digitized phrases.
 Cartridges are to made available for BOB soon after his release, such as AndroSentry, which turns the robot into a mechanical night watchman for your house.

 Navigating His Way

 Bushnell later gains a minority stake and title Director of Strategic Planning in Aristo International Corp. in 1996, with a plan to build Internet-connected music streaming, messaging and video screens for installation in bars and other entertainment venues.
 Renamed Playnet Technologies, the enterprise eventually sinks.
-From this, started on July 1, 1999, is a new company called uWink.com, developing Internet-based gaming kiosks.
+From this, started on July 1, 1999, is a new company called uWink.com, developing Internet-linked physical gaming kiosks.
 The focus of uWink moves to developing dining bistros featuring monitors at every table with which patrons will order food and play games against other diners, with the initial restaurant opening in the Woodland Hills area of California in October, 2006.
 After the opening and closing of several restaurants in the California area, in 2010 uWink as a dining experience is shut down and the underlying kiosk technology is to be put on offer to other restaurants under the name Tapcode.
 As for Bushnell’s former partner-in-crime at Atari and Pizza Time Theatre, Joe Keenan eventually ends up back in the game industry as president of Data East USA in 1990.